Tapomugdha/eRx-Innova/README.md

 Patient Access:
 Patients can log in to the platform to view their prescriptions, ensuring they have up-to-date information about their medications.

-# How eRx stands out
+# How eRx Innova stands out
 Personalised Video Calling:
 Unlike other e-prescription apps which focus solely on medicine prescribing and deliveries, eRx Innova integrates virtual video calling as and when required for patients in urgency or emergency condition.